-The genetic modification of organisms to enhance their usefulness to humans is becoming increasingly important in industry, agriculture and medicine, but is also controversial.
-This module deals with how and why genes are constructed to function in microorganisms, plants, and animals, how this technology has led to practical applications, limitations to the technology, and how it may be used in the future.
+The genetic modification of organisms to enhance their usefulness to humans is becoming increasingly important in industry, agriculture and medicine.
+This module deals with how and why various organisms are genetically transformed using a suite of technologies, and how these technologies have led to practical applications in industry, agriculture and medicine.

-The use of genetically modified microorganisms to produce enzymes for food and industrial applications.
+The use of genetically modified microorganisms to produce enzymes for industrial applications.